alphagov/govwifi-terraform/README.md

 #### DNS Setup
 - Create a hosted zone in your new environment in the following format `<your_new_env>.wifi.service.gov.uk` (for example `foobar.wifi.service.gov.uk` )
 - Copy the NS records for the newly created hosted zone.
-- Log into the GovWifi Production AWS account `gds aws govwifi -l`
+- Log into the GovWifi Production AWS account `gds-cli aws govwifi -l`
 - In the production account in Route53 go to the `wifi.service.gov.uk` hosted zone.
 - Add a NS record for your new environment with the copied NS records.
 - Validate DNS delegation is complete: